 - Video player: You must use the TED embeddable player.
 This allows us to further our overall mission by tracking video usage.
 Scraping video from TED.com is not permitted.

-- Attribution: You must add a visible link back to TED.com
+- Attribution: You must attribute TED as the owner of the TED Talk and add a visible link back to TED.com

-- Running talks in their entirety: You may not edit TED Talks, or alter them in any way.
+- Running talks in their entirety: You may not edit TED Talks, or alter them in any way, including by sharing truncated versions or clips.
 This is essential for preserving the integrity of the speaker's ideas.

 - Internet Video Service